 If you do hire another writer, just make sure that you double-check their work to ensure there are no obvious spelling or grammar errors.
 Also, you’ll want to insert a couple of backlinks linking back to your main site or pillar content on your site.

 Within around a month of your sponsored post being listed on their site, you should have some good data informing you whether or not the post is bringing you good traffic or not.
-Using tools like Backlink Finder will allow you to analyze the quality of each backlink as it changes over time.
+Using tools like Backlink Checker will allow you to analyze the quality of each backlink as it changes over time.

 If you find that the sponsored post is doing well and has positively contributed to your own site’s ranking (or just increased your traffic and conversions), then you may want to consider paying for more sponsored posts in the future.

 In this case, you can reach out to the webmaster and ask them about their rates for monthly or quarterly posts mentioning your brand.
 Most blogs won’t want to over mention your site on a weekly basis, as it makes them seem a bit scammy.